jcalandra/audiosynthesis_dl/README.md

 This internship is about doing a state of the art about the various methods of music synthesis, based on neural networks.
 Then, new methods will be proposed to synthesize or transform sounds.
 The applications will be synthesis or transformation of instrumental sound, aiming to help for musical composition.

+This project especially consists in associating a sound with one or more characteristics defined by audio descriptors with a picture drawn by a composer.
+The long-term goal is to allow the composer to develop his own composition language in order to associate it with sounds from some effects banks.

+I am first interested in pitch, and I will propose as input to a Convolutional Neural Network trained for classification a database of couples:
+- an image drawn by the composer,
+- the label of the sound extract corresponding to the associated note pitch.
+After training, we want to obtain a sound for a given image at the input of the network.
+Validation tests will be conducted by verifying that the sounds obtained correspond to the desired descriptors.

 ## Organisation of the project

 The folder is organised in the following way :